Gimme Gimme Gimme (TV series): Regular

 Thomas Thessalonius "Tom" Farrell (James Dreyfus) – Tom is a 30-year-old wannabe (but bad) actor who has only had small roles on TV and on stage.
 Tom is openly gay and seizes every possible opportunity to get a boyfriend.
-Throughout Series 1, he often refers to using drugs once at home when he mistook a sleeping tablet for an E, the other when reading what "middle class" people should do "the middle class person will not go to sleazy night club and get off his tits on ecstasy".
-He also tends to exaggerate a lot.
-Series 3 concludes with him moving to Nottingham to join the cast of Crossroads.

 Beryl Merit (Rosalind Knight) – Beryl is the elderly landlady of 69 Paradise Passage.
-She is a retired prostitute but stays involved in criminal activities such as shoplifting and bootlegging; in the Series 2 episode "Glad to be Gay?" she's seen to be an escort.
-Her best friend is Renée, a fellow former prostitute whom she often mentions and is seen chatting to on the phone, but who never appears.
+She is a retired prostitute but stays involved in criminal activities such as shoplifting and bootlegging.

 Jez Littlewood (Brian Bovell) – Jez is Tom and Linda's hunky middle-class neighbour.
-When Tom and Linda first meet Jez, they think one of them has slept with him, but actually he had just slept on the sofa.
-Both Tom and Linda constantly lust after him; whilst Tom tends to be subtle about his feelings, Linda boorishly propositions Jez at every opportunity – even in Suze's presence.
-However, Jez is devoted to his wife.

 Suze Littlewood (Beth Goddard) – Suze is Jez's ditzy wife.
 She can sometimes be nice but on other occasions she can be hyperactive and rather irritating, unintentionally coming off as a burden.
 Tom and Linda loathe Suze for standing in the way of their pursuit of Jez.
-Linda, especially, showers her with vicious insults, most of which go way over her head.
-She and Jez have a voracious – often vociferous – sex life.
-In the Series 3 episode "Secrets and Flies" (featuring Linda's own long-lost son), she gives birth to their baby boy, Lee-on-Solent "Lee" Littlewood.
-Suze has also stated that she is a "committed vegetarian", with a liking for spinach pie and quorn placenta.

 Recurring

 Norma (Doña Croll) – Tom's agent who features in every series.

 Sharon Hughes/Sugar Walls (Elaine Lordan) is Linda's famous sister.
 She is a model, but is more famous for her promiscuity than her modelling career.
 She appears in series 1 and returns in series 2.

 Simon Shepherd is Tom's celebrity crush.
 Simon is famous for starring in Peak Practice.
 He appears in every series.